Shopify/product-reviews-polaris-example/workshop.md

 `cd product-reviews-polaris-example`

-We will then checkout the branch for the first step of the exercise

-`git checkout step1`

-We can now open up the project in your code editor.
-We will be using Microsoft's VSCode, but you are free to use whichever editor you prefer.
+Open up the project in your code editor.
+We will be using [Microsoft's VSCode](https://code.visualstudio.com/), but you are free to use whichever editor you prefer.

-Next we need to install all the required dependencies
+First we need to install the app dependencies

 `npm install`